MSc / Postgraduate Diploma in Agricultural Biotechnology

 - Agricultural Biotechnology Project (M.Sc. only)

-The MSc course is available in part-time mode (1 day per week over 2.5 years).
+The MSc course is available on a full-time basis (2 days per week over one year) or on a part-time basis (1 day per week over 2 years).

-The Postgraduate Diploma in Agricultural Biotechnology is also available in full- time mode or part-time mode (1 day per week over 2 years).
+The Postgraduate Diploma in Agricultural Biotechnology is also available in full- time mode (2 days per week over one year) or part-time mode (1 day per week over 2 years).

 Graduates will find employment in production, advisory/regulatory, research and development roles in the Agriculture, Food and Environmental sectors.